vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 Start by creating a permissions policy that allows external DNS updates.

-1. In the AWS Console [here](https://console.aws.amazon.com/iam/home#/policies$new?step=edit), select the JSON tab, and paste in the following policy.
-For more information, see the official [documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#iam-policy).
+1. In the [AWS Console](https://console.aws.amazon.com/iam/home#/policies$new?step=edit), select the JSON tab, and paste in the following policy.
+For more information, see the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#iam-policy).

     ```json
     {